-SD=standard deviation; LLF=low lung function; HLF=high lung function; FEV1=forced expiratory volume in 1 second; FEV1%pred=FEV1 percentage predicted; FVC=forced vital capacity; FEF25%-75%=forced expiratory flow between 25% and 75% of vital capacity of the predicted normal value in liters/second lung function.
-Participants with LLF also had significantly worse baseline HRQoL (both clinically and statistically) versus those with HLF, with SGRQ total score differences exceeding minimally important clinical differences (MCID) by nearly 2-fold in the overall cohort and more than 3-fold in the 17-year long-term follow-up cohort.
+In this middle aged cohort (aged 40-60 years) current or ever smokers without baseline lung airflow obstruction, participants with lower lung function (based on FEV1%p) were at increased all-cause mortality risk versus those with higher lung function.
+Participants with LLF also had significantly worse baseline HRQoL (both clinically and statistically) versus those with HLF, with SGRQ total score differences exceeding minimally important clinical differences (MCID) 19 by nearly 2-fold in the overall cohort and more than 3-fold in the 17-year long-term follow-up cohort.
 Additionally, participants with LLF had a greater prevalence of multiple clinically important comorbidities versus participants with HLF.
 Importantly, differences in comorbidity prevalence between participants with LLF versus HLF widened over time.
-These findings indicate that LLF was a predictor of health outcomes independent of smoking history in this middle-aged cohort of current or ever smokers.
-We used the Global Lung Function Initiative equations and did not see any difference in outcomes.
-This is consistent with the findings of the study of longitudinal data from 369,077 participants in the National Health and Nutrition Examination Survey, the UK Biobank, the Multi-Ethnic Study of Atherosclerosis, and the Organ Procurement and Transplantation Network.
-In that study, race-based and race-neutral equations generated similarly accurate predictions of respiratory outcomes.
+These findings indicate that LLF was a predictor of health outcomes independent of smoking history in this middle aged cohort of current or ever smokers.
+We have used the Global Lung Function Initiative (GLI) equations and we did not see any difference in outcomes.
+This is consistent with the findings of the study of longitudinal data from 369,077 participants in the National Health and Nutrition Examination Survey, U.K. Biobank, the Multi-Ethnic Study of Atherosclerosis, and the Organ Procurement and Transplantation Network.
+In that study race-based and race-neutral equations generated similarly accurate predictions of respiratory outcomes 20.